voxpupuli/beaker/docs/how_to/hypervisors/README.md

 # External Hypervisors

-Puppetlabs and its community have made several gems that support different hypervisors with beaker, the reason for this is that we're looking to decrease Beaker's dependency footprint, and hypervisors are one of the places where we can often increase the load across all Beaker uses to benefit a small group that uses a particular hypervisor.
+Puppet and its community have made several gems that support different hypervisors with beaker, the reason for this is that we're looking to decrease Beaker's dependency footprint, and hypervisors are one of the places where we can often increase the load across all Beaker uses to benefit a small group that uses a particular hypervisor.

 In order to offset this, we've made a listing of gems and community-supported forks that support other external hypervisors.
 Please check them out if you'd like to use those hypervisors, hopefully it'll save you from spending time trying to support a new hypervisor yourself.

-Hypervisor gems made by puppet (pre-included in beaker 3.x):
+### Hypervisor gems made by puppet (pre-included in beaker 3.x):

 | Hypervisor               | Fork                                                               |
 | :----------------------: | :---------------------------------------------------------:        |